larsll/deepracer-devel/README.md

-# DeepRacer Video Recording - ROS2 Workspace
+# DeepRacer Development - ROS2 Workspace

 ## Overview

-This is a utility repository used to combine all the parts needed to set up a working workspace to take onboard video from the AWS DeepRacer that is running ROS2 and Ubuntu 20.04.
+This is a utility repository used to combine all the parts needed to set up a working workspace to develop additional nodes for the AWS DeepRacer that is running ROS2 and Ubuntu 20.04.

+## Features

+There is a set of different nodes being pulled in as submodules, and the `launch/` directory contains different launch files that combine different combinations of nodes to test out different functionalities.

+Some key features:
+* Use of onboard IMU sensor
+* Creation of video stream and file based on on-car video and IMU
+* Image compression end-to-end.

 ## License